ublk-org/sbitmap/README.md

 ### `Sbitmap::new(depth: usize, shift: Option<u32>, round_robin: bool) -> Self`

 Create a new sbitmap with `depth` bits.
-The `shift` parameter controls how many bits per word (default is auto-calculated for optimal cache usage).
+The `shift` parameter controls how many bits per word (2^shift bits per word) and is critical for performance - it determines how bits are spread across multiple cache-line aligned words.
+When `None`, the shift is auto-calculated for optimal cache usage.
 The `round_robin` parameter enables strict round-robin allocation order (usually `false` for better performance).

+**Understanding the shift parameter:**
+- The shift value spreads bits among multiple words, which is key to sbitmap performance
+- Each word is on a separate cache line (64 bytes), reducing contention between CPUs
+- Smaller shift = more words = better spreading = less contention (but more memory overhead)
+- Larger shift = fewer words = more contention (but better memory efficiency)

 ### `get(&self, hint: &mut usize) -> Option<usize>`